Book Now

 Call Us Today

-Ignoring a Belly Button Infection
+Can a Belly Button Infection Kill You?

-What Exactly Is a Belly Button Infection?
+What Is a Belly Button Infection?
+Causes & Why It Happens

 Your belly button traps sweat and dead skin, creating an ideal space for bacteria and yeast.
 When hygiene lapses, irritation or moisture leads to infection.